ahhh/Cybersecurity-Tradecraft/Chapter3/README.md

     - Metasploit automation to inject shellcode with CreateRemoteThread via a Meterpreter session

 ## Images

-The following are some of the images in this chapter to help understand memory operations
+These are some of the images in this chapter to help understand memory operations

-The following image demonstrates the extra steps the defense must take and the ephemeral attributes added to offensive oppations when tools are executed in memory
+The following image demonstrates the extra steps the defense must take and the ephemeral attributes added to offensive oppations when tools are executed in memory \
 ![disk vs memoery tradeoff](https://raw.githubusercontent.com/ahhh/Cybersecurity-Tradecraft/main/Chapter3/diskvsmemory.PNG)

-The following image demonstrates the above attack tree when placed inside an offensive kill chain
+The next image demonstrates the above attack tree when placed inside an offensive kill chain \
 ![memory ops kill chain](https://raw.githubusercontent.com/ahhh/Cybersecurity-Tradecraft/main/Chapter3/memorytradeoffkillchain.PNG)

-The last image represents how the defense can prepare for these opperations to detect and respond to them sooner
+The last image represents how the defense can prepare for these opperations to detect and respond to them sooner \
 ![defense ready for memory ops](https://raw.githubusercontent.com/ahhh/Cybersecurity-Tradecraft/main/Chapter3/defendermemoryaware.PNG)